isglobal-brge/dsHPC/README.md

 dsHPC.init()
 ```

-This creates the necessary database connections and checks for available job schedulers.
+This creates the necessary database connections and checks for the Slurm scheduler.
+The package will always attempt to use Slurm for job submission, falling back to local execution only if Slurm is unavailable.

 ### Submitting Jobs

-Submit a function to be executed on the HPC cluster:
+Submit a function to be executed on the Slurm cluster:

 ```r
 # Simple example with function reference